- Procedure GMP::Column::FreezeMulti(GMP, binding, column, value)

 GMP::Column::UnfreezeMultito undo the freezing.

-GMP::Column::FreezeMultiAIMMS stores the upper and lower bound of the column before the function was called.
-This information is used when function
+GMP::Column::FreezeMultiAIMMS stores the upper and lower bound of the columns before the procedure was called.
+This information is used when procedure

 GMP::Column::UnfreezeMultiis called thereafter.
 This information is not copied by the function